Division of Prosthodontics

 Minneapolis, MN 55455

-Dr. Schulte is an Associate Professor and a Co-Director of Graduate Prosthodontics within the department of Restorative Sciences.
+Dr. Schulte is an Associate Professor in the Division of Prosthodontics within the department of Restorative Sciences.
 He has authored publications in the fields of occlusion, TMD disorders and dental implants.
 His current research interests are the identification of physical factors which determine long term dental implant survival.